DataExploder/OxfordWeather/README.md

 # OxfordWeather

-This is an unguided project exploring historic weather data from Oxford using Python, Pandas and Matplotlib.
+This is an unguided project exploring historic weather data from Oxford using Python and Matplotlib.

 This project uses Jupyter Notebooks